GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 Cloud Deploy is designed to integrate with multiple personas within an IT organization.
 For the product owner or team lead who approves production changes, there's a special IAM Role that can be bound to users and service accounts to give them the capability to approve pipeline promotions.

-Due to the nature of this one-person tutorial, we're not going to actually use another account to approve the process.
+Due to the nature of this one-person tutorial, we're not going to actually use another account to approve the process. **This step is optional and not required for completion of subesequent steps**.
 But we will walk through creating a service account and binding it to the `clouddeploy.approver` role.

 First, create a new service account.